2021 Annual Notice Regarding CPE Record

 CPECC will keep student records for at least ten (10) years in CPE of Central California.
 These records shall not be open to anyone outside the ACPE Center except with the student’s written request unless the release of the information would protect the health or safety of the student or others and for the purpose of accreditation or complaint review or as required for legal processes.
 After ten years, CPECC may destroy the student record except for a face sheet with identification information.

-If and when our ACPE program closes, the Pacific Area Accreditation Chairperson arranges the secure storage of all student records of closed programs.
+If and when our ACPE program closes, the Assigned Accreditation Commissioner arranges the secure storage of all student records of closed programs.
 The Accreditation Commission Chair and ACPE office will be informed of the record’s location.

 Students will be able to review their record within Twenty-one (21) days of their request.
 Record inspection cannot be denied based on the student’s inability to come to our Center or outstanding financial obligations.
 In the latter case, we will note on the copy sent, “NOT AVAILABLE FOR OFFICIAL USE.”
 When a student record contains identifiers of another student, those will be redacted.